darkhelmet/verboselogging/posts/self-signed-ssl-certificates.md

 - apache
 - ssl
 ---
-I don’t really care, I just want a certificate.
+I don't really care, I just want a certificate.
 Gimme!

 For my stuff, I just want the SSL for my own personal use.
-It’s not for a variety of random people I don’t know, just me, so I don’t care.
+It's not for a variety of random people I don't know, just me, so I don't care.

 How?